Table of Contents

 Updated on

-Apopular destination from tourists all over the world, Punta Cana welcomes swimmers, snorkelers, and beach bums to enjoy its year-round tropical climate and beautiful beaches.
 Punta Cana is also located quite close to the historic towns of Higuey and Cabeza del Toro.
-History buffs will enjoy a day trip to Higuey, the 500-year-old city is home to landmark moments in the Spanish colonization.
+History buffs will enjoy a day trip to Higuey, the 500-year-old city that is home to landmark moments in the Spanish colonization.

-Because of its tropical climate, diverse population, and varied activites, this spot can be tough to pack for.
+Because of its tropical climate, diverse population, and varied activities, this spot can be tough to pack for.
 We also include a guide for what to wear in Punta Cana, what NOT to bring, the seasons, and some FAQs to help you plan the best trip possible.

 Punta Cana Parachute tour